-8. DISPOSITION OF MATERIALS
+9. DISPOSITION OF MATERIALS

-All materials submitted in response to the RFP will become the property of the JUDICIAL COUNCIL and will be returned only at the JUDICIAL COUNCIL's option and at the expense of the Proposer submitting the proposal.
+All materials submitted in response to the RFP will become the property of the JUDICIAL COUNCIL OF CALIFORNIA and will be returned only at the JUDICIAL COUNCIL OF CALIFORNIA's option and at the expense of the Proposer submitting the proposal.

-9. PAYMENT
+10. PAYMENT

-- A. Payment terms will be specified in any agreement that may ensue as a result of the RFP. - B. THE JUDICIAL COUNCIL DOES NOT MAKE ADVANCE PAYMENT FOR SERVICES.
-Payment is normally made based upon completion of tasks as provided in the agreement between the JUDICIAL COUNCIL and the selected Proposer.
-The JUDICIAL COUNCIL may withhold ten percent of each invoice until receipt and acceptance of the final deliverable.
-The amount of the withhold may depend upon the length of the project and the payment schedule provided in the agreement between the JUDICIAL COUNCIL and the selected Proposer.
+- A. Payment terms will be specified in any agreement that may ensue as a result of the RFP. - B. THE JUDICIAL COUNCIL OF CALIFORNIA DOES NOT MAKE ADVANCE PAYMENT FOR SERVICES.
+Payment is normally made based upon completion of tasks as provided in the agreement between the JUDICIAL COUNCIL OF CALIFORNIA and the selected Proposer.
+The JUDICIAL COUNCIL OF CALIFORNIA may withhold ten percent of each invoice until receipt and acceptance of the final deliverable.
+The amount of the withhold may depend upon the length of the project and the payment schedule provided in the agreement between the JUDICIAL COUNCIL OF CALIFORNIA and the selected Proposer.

-10. AWARD AND EXECUTION OF AGREEMENT
+11. AWARD AND EXECUTION OF AGREEMENT

-- A. Award of contract, if made, will be in accordance with the RFP to a responsible Proposer submitting a proposal compliant with all the requirements of the RFP and any addenda thereto (including any administrative or technical requirements), except for such immaterial defects as may be waived by the JUDICIAL COUNCIL. - B. A Proposer submitting a proposal must be prepared to use a standard JUDICIAL COUNCIL contract form rather than its own contract form. - C. The JUDICIAL COUNCIL will make a reasonable effort to execute any contract based on the RFP within forty-five (45) days of selecting a proposal that best meets its requirements.
-However, exceptions taken by a Proposer may delay execution of a contract. - D. Upon award of the agreement, the agreement shall be signed by the Proposer in two original contract counterparts and returned, along with the required attachments, to the JUDICIAL COUNCIL no later than ten (10) business days of receipt of agreement form or prior to the end of June if award is at fiscal year-end.
-Agreements are not effective until executed by both parties.
-Any work performed before receipt of a fully-executed agreement shall be at the Proposer's own risk.
+- A. Award of contract, if made, will be in accordance with the RFP to a responsible Proposer submitting a proposal compliant with all the requirements of the RFP and any addenda thereto (including any administrative or technical requiremnts), except for such immaterial defects as may be waived by the JUDICIAL COUNCIL OF CALIFORNIA. - B. A Proposer submitting a proposal must be prepared to use a standard JUDICIAL COUNCIL OF CALIFORNIA contract form rather than its own contract form. - C. The JUDICIAL COUNCIL OF CALIFORNIA will make a reasonable effort to execute any contract based on the RFP within forty-five (45) days of selecting a proposal that best meets its requirements.
+However, exceptions taken by a Proposer may delay execution of a contract.

+D. Upon award of the agreement, the agreement shall be signed by the Proposer in two original contract counterparts and returned, along with the required attachments, to the JUDICIAL COUNCIL OF CALIFORNIA no later than ten (10) business days of receipt of agreement form or prior to the end of June if award is at fiscal year-end.
+Agreements are not effective until executed by both parties and approved by the appropriate JUDICIAL COUNCIL OF CALIFORNIA officials.
+Any work performed before receipt of a fully-executed agreement shall be at Proposer's own risk.

-11. FAILURE TO EXECUTE THE AGREEMENT
+12. FAILURE TO EXECUTE THE AGREEMENT

 The period for execution set forth in Section 11 ("Award and Execution of Agreement") may only be changed by mutual agreement of the parties.
 Failure to execute the agreement within the time frame identified above constitutes sufficient cause for voiding the award.
 Failure to comply with other requirements within the set time constitutes failure to execute the agreement.
-If the successful Proposer refuses or fails to execute the agreement, the JUDICIAL COUNCIL may award the agreement to the next qualified Proposer.
+If the successful Proposer refuses or fails to execute the agreement, the JUDICIAL COUNCIL OF CALIFORNIA may award the agreement to the next qualified Proposer.

-12. NEWS RELEASES
+13. NEWS RELEASES

-News releases or other publicity pertaining to the award of a contract may not be issued without prior written approval of Judicial Council, Manager for Contracts.
+News releases or other publicity pertaining to the award of a contract may not be issued without prior written approval of the JUDICIAL COUNCIL OF CALIFORNIA's Business Services Manager.